Virginia Tech® home

 Doctoral Scholars

-The ICTAS Doctoral Scholars Program helps attract top graduate students to Virginia Tech, strengthening the university's research programs and increasing the diversity of educational, research, and experiential backgrounds represented on campus.
-This program offers faculty and departments in partnering colleges (COE, CNRE, COS, CALS, and CVM) an opportunity to nominate exceptional PhD applicants for a competitive 4-year fellowship.
-The overall aim of the ICTAS Doctoral Scholars program is to support the advancement of the Virginia Tech academic, research, teaching and service missions through inclusive excellence.
+The doctoral scholars program helps attract top graduate students to Virginia Tech, strengthening the university’s research programs and increasing the diversity of educational, research, and experiential backgrounds represented on campus.
+This program offers faculty and departments in partnering colleges an opportunity to nominate exceptional Ph.D. applicants for a competitive four-year fellowship.
+The overall aim of the program is to support the advancement of the Virginia Tech academic, research, teaching, and service missions through inclusive excellence.

-Since the Doctoral Scholars Program was established in 2007, it has supported 136 doctoral candidates from programs within five Virginia Tech colleges.
-Past graduates have gone on to careers in academia and with employers including Apple, Inc., Weyerhauser, Los Alamos National Laboratory, and the University of Alabama, among others.
+Since the Doctoral Scholars program was established in 2007, it has supported 136 doctoral candidates from programs within five Virginia Tech colleges.
+Past graduates have gone on to careers in academia and with employers including Apple, Inc., Weyerhaeuser, Los Alamos National Laboratory, and the University of Alabama, among others.

 Benefits